Event-Triggered Distributed Estimation With Decaying Communication Rate: Main results

 where $\bar{\mathcal{L}}=(\mathcal{L} + \mathcal{L}^{\sf T})/2$.\\ (iii.a) $f_{\max}(t)/\alpha^{\delta}(t) \to 0$, $t\to \infty$, for some $\delta \in [0, 1/2)$.\\ (iii.b) $\sum_{t=1}^{\infty} \left(\big(\alpha(t)\big)^{1-\delta} f_{\max}(t) \right) < \infty$, for some $\delta \in [0, 1/2)$. \end{assumption}

 \begin{remark} Some remarks on Assumption \ref{asmp_consistency2} are given: \begin{itemize} \item In (i.a), $\alpha(t)$ provides a reference rate of step sizes.
 It is necessary that step sizes of sensors are in the same order.
 If there exist $i$ and $j$ such that $\alpha_i(t)/\alpha_j(t) \to 0$, then the information provided by sensor $i$ vanishes in terms of $\alpha_j(t)$.
-The requirements in (i.a) and (i.b) for choosing the step size $\alpha(t)$ are quite general, where $\alpha(t)=a/(t+1)$ for some $a>0$ in \cite{kar2012distributed} is a special case.
-Moreover, the monotonicity and the uniform upper boundedness on the step size in \cite{wang2019distributed} are removed. \item In (ii.c), \eqref{eq_obser_condi} indicates network connectivity and system observability.
+The requirements in (i.a) and (i.b) for choosing the step size $\alpha(t)$ are quite general, where $\alpha(t)=a/(t+1)$ for some $a>0$ in \cite{kar2012distributed} is a special case. \item In (ii.c), \eqref{eq_obser_condi} indicates network connectivity and system observability.
 Note that the eigenvalue on the left-hand side of \eqref{eq_obser_condi} is non-negative.
 It is positive under proper conditions of network connectivity and system observability, such as in Proposition~\ref{prop_obser_condi}.
 In order to ensure a certain convergence rate of Algorithm \ref{alg:A}, the eigenvalue has to be large enough.
 If the step size is slowly decreasing, such that $\alpha_0 = 0$, then the second term on the right-hand side of \eqref{eq_obser_condi} is zero.
 In other cases, since $\alpha_0$ depends only on the step size, one can design the latter so that $\alpha_0$ is small enough and \eqref{eq_obser_condi} holds.

-\item Condition (iii.a) requires decaying thresholds $\{f_i(t)\}$ to ensure that the estimates can still be shared in an infinite horizon.
-Otherwise, in a convergent algorithm (its output may not converge to $\theta$), since the difference between two adjacent estimates is decreasing to zero, the events would no longer be triggered after a finite time. \item Condition (iii.b) is required for almost-sure convergence of the algorithm, meaning that the triggering thresholds have to decrease fast enough, to ensure certain convergence rate of the algorithm. \end{itemize} \end{remark} Regarding the condition \eqref{eq_obser_condi}, the following proposition builds its connection to network connectivity and system collective observability. \begin{proposition} Suppose that $\mathcal{G}$ is a balanced digraph containing a spanning tree, and there exist $h \in \mathbb{N}^+$ and $\tilde{\lambda} \in \mathbb{R}^+$ such that for any $m \in \mathbb{N}$,
+\item Condition (iii.a) requires decaying thresholds $\{f_i(t)\}$ to ensure that the estimates can still be shared over an infinite horizon.
+Otherwise, in a convergent algorithm (its output may not converge to $\theta$), since the difference between two adjacent estimates is decreasing to zero, the events would no longer be triggered after some finite time. \item Condition (iii.b) is required for almost-sure convergence of the algorithm, meaning that the triggering thresholds have to decrease fast enough, to ensure certain convergence rate of the algorithm. \end{itemize} \end{remark}